GistScore: Learning Better Representations for In-Context Example Selection with Gist Bottlenecks: Introduction

 In-context Learning (ICL)~\citep{brown-etal-2020-fewshot} is a few-shot inference paradigm that leverages increasingly powerful large language models (LLMs) for new tasks by conditioning them on a prompt comprising a few task demonstrations.
 In contrast to traditional supervised fine-tuning, the training-free approach allows a single model to instantly switch between an arbitrary number of tasks with improved generaliztion~\citep{anil2022exploring,qiu-etal-2022-evaluating,drozdov2023compositional,wei2023chainofthought} and reasoning skills~\citep{wei2023chainofthought}.
 Unfortunately, its performance is highly sensitive to the choice of examples placed in the prompt~\citep{zhao2021calibrate,liu-etal-2022-makes,lu-etal-2022-fantastically,rubin-etal-2022-learning,schick-schutze-2021-exploiting}.

-Despite extensive prior work on better example selection methods \citep{rubin-etal-2022-learning,ye2023compositional,mualem2023submodular,gupta2023coveragebased}, the predominant approach in practice remains to use off-the-shelf retrievers like BM25 or cosine similarity between general purpose encoder representations~\cite{reimers-2019-sentence-bert}.
-This is because most prior work requires training on the target task and/or feedback from a much larger Inference LLM~\cite{rubin-etal-2022-learning,ye2023compositional,hu2022incontext}, eliminating a key advantage of ICL methods.
-More recently, \citet{gupta2023coveragebased} proposed training-free approaches based on BERTScore~\citep{zhang2020bertscore}.
-However, BERTScore-Recall (BSR) is computationally expensive for tasks with long instances or large candidate pools.
-Moreover, contextualized token embeddings obtained from general-purpose off-the-shelf encoders may not be suitable for many tasks, leading to suboptimal selection.
+Despite extensive prior work on better example selection methods \citep{rubin-etal-2022-learning,ye2023compositional,mualem2023submodular,gupta2023coveragebased}, the predominant approach in practice remains to use off-the-shelf retrievers like BM25 or cosine similarity between general-purpose encoder representations~\cite{reimers-2019-sentence-bert}.
+This is because the more effective prior approaches require training on the target task and/or training with feedback from a much larger Inference LLM~\cite{rubin-etal-2022-learning,ye2023compositional,hu2022incontext}, eliminating the key advantage of in-context learning.
+More recently, \citet{gupta2023coveragebased} proposed training-free approaches based on BERTScore-Recall (BSR, \citet{zhang2020bertscore}).
+However, BSR's quadratic complexity in input length makes it computationally expensive for long-text tasks.
+Further, its reliance on general-purpose encoders may lead to sub-optimal selection for many tasks.